ZenIDTeam/ZenID-ios/MIGRATION.md

 # Migration

-## Update to the version 4.5.9

-No changes in the API.

 ## Update to the version 4.4.14

 The `ApplicationLogger` class is no longer available.
 The Logger class is now a component of the ZenidSecurity object.
 To set your logger, call `ZenidSecurity.setLogger(_ logger: LoggerProtocol)`.